akmur/crux-multipage-test/README.md

 - Run "npm install" in your terminal
 - Run "npm run start" to start the server
 - Visit in your browser http://localhost:3333/
+- Whenever you visit /desktop or /, data will be saved to mongodb (once per day)

 # To-do

+- Add pagination to history page
+- Make the save mechanism more elegant
 - Compare also the pageStats for every added website